ReyFScode/DSO-notes/Linux + Bash scripting notes.md

 the above iterates through every object in the current directory and appends it to a file, we can then operate on this file if needed, we can also directly grep on each object only outputting elements with 'mc'.

 ---
+## SystemD
+**What is it?**
+Systemd is one of the most common init systems and system management programs used in modern Linux distributions.
+It functions as the first userspace process started by the kernel during the boot process (typically PID 1).
+Systemd is responsible for initializing the system, starting and managing services (via unit files), configuring low-level system components like logging and networking, and ultimately bringing the system to a specified target state (e.g., `graphical.target` or `multi-user.target`).
+While the system is running, systemd continues to manage processes it directly started, supervise services, log events (via `journald`), and provide interfaces for controlling system state — such as shutdown, reboot, or sleep.
+However, **systemd does not manage**:

+-Child processes of daemons (those are the responsibility of the service itself)

+-User-launched processes (e.g., programs run from a terminal)

+Those processes still exist within the system’s process tree but fall outside of systemd’s direct supervision.

+## Terminology**:
+- **Target**
+A target in `systemd` is a grouping of unit files that allows the system to reach a specific state or mode.
+Each target defines a boot goal, such as reaching a basic system state, a multi-user state, or a graphical interface.
+For example, `default.target` is often set to a multi-user or graphical target by default, while `graphical.target` includes all necessary services to support a graphical user interface in addition to standard services.

+- **Service (daemon)**
+A service (or daemon) is a process that `systemd` can manage, normally loaded at boot.
+Services may be configured to run automatically at boot or to start upon specific triggers or conditions, like a manual start.
+These services often run in the background, handling system tasks such as logging or network management.

+- **Unit file**
+A unit file in `systemd` is a configuration file that describes a resource managed by `systemd` (called a unit), units can be something such as a service, mount point, or target.
+Unit files specify details like dependencies, startup order, and conditions under which a service or target should start.
+They contain key information for `systemd` to control and manage various system components.
+## Systemd utilites:
+Systemd has a number of utilities that can be used to interact with it, the three most important are `systemctl`, `journalctl`, and `loginctl`

+**systemctl:** this command is used to directly manage systemd services some important syntaxes are shown below
+- `systemctl` - run raw this command shows a list of all active units
+- `systemctl --all` - shows a list of all units in any status
+- `systemctl start/stop/restart/reload [serviceName]` - allows you to start/stop/restart a service, restarting will stop & start the whole process over again, reloading allow the process to remain running and tells the system to re-read configuration files, this is used if you make changes to the service file.
+- `systemctl enable/disable [serviceName]` - allows you to enable/disable a service, enabling a service flags it so that systemd starts it at boot, disabling removes this flag
+- `systemctl status [serviceName]` - will show the status of a service (active/inactive) and tail its logs

+---

 #### **Operation mechanisms:**
 The term "operations" encompasses various methods for invoking commands, accessing variables, and performing actions in Bash.